 "Greenwich, Conn ...
 John A. Beach ... president of the Equine Pharmaceutical Corporation of 50 East Fifty-second Street, New York, died today at his home.
 His age was 49.
 His wife, the former Constantine Johnston, is publisher of The Greenwich Time.
 In addition to his wife he leaves a daughter, Camilla J. of Greenwich, and a half-brother, Charles F. Havemeyer of Cold Spring Harbor, L. I."

-- Lastly, there's a Havemeyer family tree on Ancestry.com, and John Alden Beach has a birth date of November 9, 1903 and he passed away on September 22, 1953 in Greenwich, Connecticut.
+- Lastly, there's a Havemeyer family tree on Ancestry.com, and John Alden Beach was born November 9, 1903 and passed away on September 22, 1953 in Greenwich, Connecticut.

 Jim Tipton's Find A Grave website has information on John Beach's parents, Frederick and Camilla Beach, who are interred at Woodlawn Cemetery, Bronx, New York: